A continuation criterion for the Landau equation with very soft and Coulomb potentials: Introduction

-Based on this, we believe that the integrability exponent $3 /(5+\gamma) + \delta$ (with $\delta>0$ arbitrarily small) in Corollary \ref{c:cont} may be the sharpest available with current techniques.
 Note that $q>3/(5+\gamma)$ is the minimal condition required so that $\|f\|_{L^q_v}$ controls the convolution $f\ast |v|^{\gamma+2}$ (see \eqref{e:collision} and \eqref{e:abc}) uniformly from above.
 This condition also appears as a borderline in the result of \cite{bedrossian2022vpl}, which ruled out some approximately self-similar blowup solutions.

 Recently, Alonso-Bagland-Desvillettes-Lods \cite{ABDL} have derived a Prodi-Serrin-like condition for homogeneous Landau: if a solution $f$ (up to a polynomial weight) lies in $L^r([0,T],L^q(\R^3))$ for some $q>1$ and $r\geq 1$ satisfying